The Ultimate Guide to Tokenization

 While utility tokens often use the same token standards and underlying technology to issue their tokens, they are not to be confused with cryptocurrencies or currency tokens.

 Cryptocurrencies are also referred to as coins or transactional coins.
 These are the tokens that have no utility beyond being money.
 As such, they are used for payments, as a store of value, and as a unit of account.
 Unlike with security tokens, owning cryptocurrencies does not give holders claims against the issuer.

 Popular cryptocurrencies include Bitcoin and Ethereum, but also stablecoins such as Tether and USDT, which facilitate payments without the inherent volatility of crypto markets.
-Even though all cryptocurrencies have the same functionality, they can be differentiated with different foci, such as privacy, speed or decentralization.
+Even though all cryptocurrencies have the same functionality, they can be differentiated with different foci, such as privacy, speed or decentralisation.

 Lastly, in this section on different token types, it’s worth noting that all of the above can either be issued as a fungible token or as a non-fungible token (NFT).

-The benefits of tokenization
+The Benefits of Tokenization